Raspy-Py/CryptoBigData/README.md

 ## Results

+<mark>For demostration purposes we set the aggregation interval to 5 minuts, cause we did not have several hours.
+That's why requests results may appear a bit strange - it's OK :D </mark>

 ### Category A endpoints:
 `1` **Return the aggregated statistics containing the number of transactions for each cryptocurrency for each hour in the last 6 hours, excluding the previous hour.**<br>
 <img src="img/category-A-1.png" alt="alt text" width="80%">